LeeyaD/rb120/prep_written.md

 #### Interface Inheritance
 * models association between classes, **has-a** relationship
-* doesn't inherit from another type, rather inherits the interface provided by the mixed in module in a
+* doesn't inherit from another type, rather inherits the interface provided by the mixed in module in
 * doesn't result in a specialized type
 * a class can have as many mixed in modules as we want
 * objects cannot be instantiated from a module